Office of the University Architect

 Campus Design Standards

-The Office of the University Architect is responsible for developing and maintaining campus-wide design standards outlines in the Facilities Design Manual for all projects above $100,000.
+The Office of the University Architect is responsible for developing and maintaining campus-wide design standards outlines in the Facilities Design Manual for all projects campus-wide.
 The office also provides:

 - professional and technical guidance concerning compliance with applicable building codes and Americans with Disabilities Act (ADA) compliance